 Kudo's Dynasty

-Under Kimiyasu Kudo from 2015-2020, the Hawks won five pennants and four Japan Series titles.
+Under Kimiyasu Kudo from 2015-2020, the Hawks won five pennants and five Japan Series titles.
 They swept the Yomiuri in both the 2019 and 2020 Japan Series (4-0 each), an unprecedented back-to-back sweep.
 Kudo, who experienced 14 pennants as a player with Seibu, Daiei, and the Yomiuri, instilled a winner's mentality throughout the organization.

 NPB's Deepest Roster